caroestrella/holberton-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
+echo "pwd"
-echo "pwd is script to print the absolute path name of the current working directory"
+echo "script to print the absolute path name of the current working directory"